Agaveria La Punta

 This is where all Romans go for a cocktail or just to show off and be seen.
 It’s a great place to meet posh but cool locals and wait around with a cocktail or beer until the clubs are full and ready for dancing the night away.
 Inside is always packed and the crowd spills out into the piazza making this the ultimate place for pretty-people-watching in Rome.

 Via Panisperna, 101 (Monti)

 This cool place, located in the heart of Monti, features a raw venue with dim lighting, second hand vintage furniture and an array of nooks and crannies perfect for curlingup and enjoying a great glass of wine.
-Each week BM hosts an array of cultural events, ranging from intimate Indie Rock concerts, cinema nights and live DJ sets to art exhibitions.
+Each week Black Market hosts an array of cultural events, ranging from intimate Indie Rock concerts, cinema nights and live DJ sets to art exhibitions.
 It’s most popular for its unplugged sessions (unpluggedinmonti.com) but it’s busy any day of the week when you can meet an international crowd at their daily aperitivo.